garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 * No Duplication
 * Fewest Elements

-^ (Explain each).
+^  Key to how practitioners operate the TDD loop.
+(Explain each).
 Ordered.
 Passes tests is obvious.
 Reveals intention - easy to understand, well-named, communicated.
 No duplication - DRY.
 Fewest elements - remove anything that doesn't serve the others (KISS)

 ---